magniff/watch/README.md

 ```
 henceforth attribute `foo` of `MyClass` objects owned by `Pred` descriptor, that basically does `isinstance(value, int)` every time you are setting `value` into `foo`.
 If `value` doesnt meet requirements of controller, then `complain(self, field_name, value)` method of `MyClass` takes control, by default there is an implementation in `WatchMe` base class, that simply raises `AttribureError`.

+### Installation
+You can clone this repo and perform installation by running `setup.py` script.
+This code also available in `pypi` by name `watch`, so to get it from there just run `pip install watch`.

 ### Main dudes
 Currently the main figures on the validation field are:
 ```python